-&lt;sup>73 The preparation of the NWRP has been divided into two phases, the combination of which will become the final infrastructure is also a crucial component in building resilient communities capable of adapting to the consequences of climate change with trees, woodlands and wetlands providing carbon capture and slowing water flows while improving air quality.
+Parks and open space promote health and wellbeing, provide recreational facilities and range of habitats for various species.
+Green infrastructure is also a crucial component in building resilient communities capable of adapting to the consequences of climate change with trees, woodlands and wetlands providing carbon capture and slowing water flows while improving air quality.